 Katie, a potential employee, interviews with your company.
 She is well qualified to perform the essential functions of the job for which she has applied.
 The new employee is a wheelchair user; therefore, you recognize that some reasonable accommodations should made to ensure equality in the work environment.
-You gladly work with the new employee, as you would any employee, because you want her to be successful in her position.
-What about employees or potential employees who may have a non-obvious disability?
-According to the Census Bureau’s Survey of Income and Program Participation, only 26% of people who have a significant disability that limits one or more major life areas use a mobility device, a common indicator of disability.
-Use of mobility equipment alone cannot be a predictor of disability.
+You gladly work with the new employee, … Continue reading When Things Aren’t as They Seem (Non-Obvious Disability and Employment)

 March is Women’s History Month, an annual observation dedicated to highlighting the contributions of women in history.
 The female presence in the workforce is increasing in just about every industry.
 With women working more, their earnings have become a growing share of the family income.
 For those currently looking for work, here are some strategies … Continue reading Job Search Tips for Women in Celebration of Women’s History Month

 For companies with federal contracts, OFCCP would like to see employees with disabilities totaling 7% across all job groups.
 For successful recruitment and retention, such companies need effective outreach and recruitment measures that would allow them to reach this goal.
 Below are examples of three companies who have made a big difference in the lives … Continue reading Hiring Candidates with Disabilities-Three Examples

 August 5-8, 2014, were a few busy days for America’s Job Exchange.
 Exhibiting at NILG, we were in the midst of the electrifying atmosphere of the 50th year of the Civil Rights Movement and a host of employers who were actively seeking to recruit talent of diversity and understand the compliance issues that are related … Continue reading From the NILG Floor

 Most employers know that hiring veterans is a smart business decision for the multitude of skills and attributes they bring to the table.
 It is also true that in spite of that knowledge, many recruiters pass over military resumes simply because they do not understand them.
 Now that you are back from duty and ready … Continue reading Transform Your Military Resume for the Civilian Workforce